Holographic massive plasma state in Friedman Universe: cosmological fine-tuning and coincidence problems: Comparison and contrast with CDM and other models

-These discussions show that (i) apart from solving the cosmic coincidence problem, the $\tilde\Lambda$CDM's quantities slightly deviate from the $\Lambda$CDM counterparts for $z<10^3$; (ii) the $\tilde\Lambda$CDM represent a one-parameter ($\chi \bar m$) extension to the $\Lambda$CDM model.
-These are based on numerical solutions to non-linearly coupled differential equations (\ref{dde0o}-\ref{rhoRo}).
-Therefore, it is not convenient in practice for quantitatively comparing the $\tilde\Lambda$CDM with observation data.
+These discussions show that (i) apart from solving the cosmic coincidence problem, the $\tilde\Lambda$CDM's quantities slightly deviate from the $\Lambda$CDM counterparts for $z< 10^3$; (ii) the $\tilde\Lambda$CDM represents a one-parameter $\bar m/H_0$ extension to the $\Lambda$CDM model.